genetxf/water-monitor-system/README.md

 Mirza Alamin Hossen | 193400037

 ## Supervised by

 ### **Razia Sultana**
 Lecturer, Dept. of CSE

 ## Objectives

-1. Cut down on employment cost
+1. Cut down on employment costs
-2. Reduction of management cost
+2. Reduce management costs
-3. Increase management efficiency/accuracy through automation
+3. Increase management efficiency and accuracy through automation

 ## Features

-This project will boast numerous features in managing fluid/water tanks both at consumer and industrial level.
+This project will include numerous features for managing fluid/water tanks at both the consumer and industrial levels.

-- **Fluid level detection and control**\
+- **Fluid Level Detection and Control**
-An automated water level management system which will be assigned to adjusting water level in tanks.
+  An automated water level management system will adjust the water level in tanks.

-- **Temperature detection and control**\
+- **Temperature Detection and Control**
-A sensor will detect and regulate temperature of fluid in tanks.
+  A sensor will detect and regulate the temperature of the fluid in tanks.

-- **Flow/turbulence control**\
+- **Flow/Turbulence Control**
-Pumps will regulate flow of fluid in and out of tanks.
+  Pumps will regulate the flow of fluid in and out of tanks.

-- **pH sensor**\
+- **pH Sensor**
-In water tanks, pH sensors will detect pH levels and warn of any intolerance level reach.
+  In water tanks, pH sensors will detect pH levels and warn of any intolerable levels.

-- **Organic contaminant detection**\
+- **Organic Contaminant Detection**
-A sensor(methane gas) will monitor organic contamination in tanks.
+  A sensor (methane gas) will monitor organic contamination in tanks.

 ## Expected Impact

-- Industries
+### Industries
 1. Increased production rate
 2. Management cost reduction
 3. Employment cost reduction

-- Consumers
+### Consumers
 1. Ease of use
-  2. Ensuring of consumption safety
+2. Ensured consumption safety